penjoe/301-lab-02/README.md

 This is a record of the estimated time required to complete each feature, the start and stop times and then the actual time it took to complete.

-- Number and name of feature:
+- Number and name of feature: #1 - Display Images
-- Estimate of time needed to complete:
+- Estimate of time needed to complete: 2.5 hours
-- Start time:
+- Start time: 9:00am, 4/8/2020
 - Finish time:
 - Actual time needed to complete: